 Traveling by train from Uzès to Nice for the weekend was too much of a good thing to pass up.
 If the chance to visit with friends wasn’t enough, the low-cost train fare made the trip a “must.”

-A friend from North Carolina was accompanying her daughter to Nice to enjoy some “together time” before the daughter, Jacqueline, signed into classes in London.
-Jacqueline is completing her freshman year abroad from Florida State University after spending the first part of the year in Florence.
+A friend from North Carolina accompanied her daughter to Nice to enjoy “together time” before Jacqueline signed into classes in London.
+Jacqueline is completing her freshman year abroad at Florida State University after spending the first part of the year in Florence.

 Jacqueline’s older sister visited me in Uzes in the fall while on break from her study-abroad program in Copenhagen from Tulane.
-We had so much fun that I wasn’t about to pass up the chance to “play” with Jacqueline and her mother on the Rivera.
-(See post)
+We had so much fun that I couldn’t pass up the chance to “play” with Jacqueline and her mother on the Rivera.

-Now that I’m planning to travel a lot by train in Europe, I’m glad to have found out about the “senior” rail pass.
-The discount on the fare from Avignon to Nice was incredible — 75 Euros roundtrip, first class.
+Now that I plan to travel by train in Europe, I’m glad to learn about the “senior” rail pass.
+The discount on the fare from Avignon to Nice was incredible.

 On the train to Nice